SBCSnicholsLab/FvU/README.md

 ## Files

+###**FvU3D.py**
+Python version with slightliy better performance (only about 35\% of the R version's runtime).
+GLM and text file output is not implemented yet, but will not require much runtime.
+Standard array shape is 10x90 populations.

+Requires numpy and matplotlib.

 ###**FvsU.R**
 recapitulates what was done in Veltsos et al. 2008 to model the spread of a sex determination system among populations (along a gradient).